ebelingbarros/udacity_data_engineering/data_lake_with_spark/README.md

 secret =
 ```

+2. After this, you must specify the input and output data path in the main function of etl.py

-After this, in order to run the ETL process, run the ETL script:
+3. Finally in order to run the ETL process, run the ETL script:

 ```
 python etl.py
 ```

-In the event of sucess, you will see a preview of the output data.